Aclla: Gendered significance and misunderstandings

-Despite the small amount of evidence for the existence of male acllas, the overwhelming amount of knowledge of them suggests that a majority of them were women.
+The overwhelming amount of knowledge of them suggests that a majority of them were women.
 This meant that they were subjected to specific rules and expectations.
 One of the most notable ways that they differed from not only the rest of the population but also from the yanakuna was through their role in reproduction.
 Acllas were required to remain celibate and failure to do so was punishable by death.
-This requirement was a uniquely Incan need as Andean natives did not require celibacy from women.
+This requirement was a uniquely Inca need as Andean natives did not require celibacy from women.
 In fact, sexual relations prior to marriage and trial marriages were encouraged.
 This same requirement was not placed on the yanakuna.

 Related to this was their association with a kind of “holy status.”
 However, this notion may be related too closely with a colonial understanding of their function.
 Many colonists were fascinated by the aclla but tended to equate them with European understandings of their function.
 They were often thought of as a virgin cult or a parallel to nuns.
 This does not accurately represent their position in their unique cultural context.